Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 --8<-- "snippets/update-variables.md"
 --8<-- "snippets/persist-state.md:module6"

+## Review

+In this module, we have accomplished four objectives:

+1. Learned how to interface with external systems.
+1. Extended the backend background processor service (`ACA-Processor Backend`) to interface with an external system.
+1. Used Azure Key Vault via a Dapr Secret Store Component to externalize secrets.
+1. Deployed updated revisions for Backend Background Processor App.

 In the next module, we will cover a special type of Dapr input binding named Cron Binding.